 If straightening is required, it must be performed at a temperature above 400°F (205°C).

-Tempering (or drawing) is a thermal treatment of hardened steels to improve toughness and ductility, relieve internal stresses, and achieve desired mechanical properties.
+Tempering (or drawing) is a thermal treatment applied to hardened steels to enhance toughness and ductility, relieve internal stresses, and achieve the desired mechanical properties.
 It transforms as-quenched martensite into tempered martensite.
 As-quenched martensite is very hard but also brittle, and without tempering, it is highly susceptible to cracking.
 Tempering also refines the grain structure.

 Tempering must be carried out immediately after quenching, as soon as the parts reach a temperature of 125-150°F (52-65°C).